-Dingy, cracked, or mildewed caulk can make even a sparkling clean bathroom look dirty and unappealing.
+Dingy, cracked, or mildewed bathtub or shower caulk can make even a sparkling clean bathroom appear dirty and unappealing.

-One of the common mistakes many people make when they notice that the caulking around a tub or shower stall has become stained or mildewed (or that some has fallen out) is to simply to spread a fresh layer of caulk over the dingy or crumbling area and call it a day.
+One of the common mistakes many people make when they notice that the caulking around a tub or shower stall has become stained or mildewed (or that some has fallen out) is to simply spread a fresh layer of caulk over the dingy or crumbling area.

-Before long, you and your bathroom are back to dingy and crumbling square one.
+Before long, you find that you (and your bathroom) are back to dingy and crumbling square one.
 Here's how to recaulk the right way, step-by-step.

 While the line of caulk is still fresh and before a skin starts to set and harden - within a few minutes, at most - moisten your fingertip and use it to smooth the caulk out and push it thoroughly into any gaps.